pfoo360/Campfire/README.md

 <br/>
 <br/>

-On failure of edit story, an error message will be displayed on top and users can re-edit to fix any issues/upload an image of proper file type
+On failure of edit story, an error message will be displayed on top and users can re-edit to fix any issues/upload an image of proper file type. <br/>
 ![edit_story_failure](/READMEscreenshots/editStoryFailure.png)
 <br/>
 <br/>

-On success of edit story, a success message will be displayed on top and users will be taken back to the home screen
+On success of edit story, a success message will be displayed on top and users will be taken back to the home screen. <br/>
 ![edit_story_success](/READMEscreenshots/editStorySuccess.png)
 <br/>
 <br/>

-There is also a search bar to search for titles or specific words found in content
+There is also a search bar to search for titles or specific words found in content. <br/>
 ![search_bar](/READMEscreenshots/searchFeature.png)
 <br/>
 <br/>

-You can also view all stories published by a specific user
+You can also view all stories published by a specific user. <br/>
 ![user_page](/READMEscreenshots/userPage.png)
 <br/>
 <br/>

-If the user does not exist or a specific user does not have stories, this message will appear
+If the user does not exist or a specific user does not have stories, this message will appear. <br/>
 ![user_page_no_stories](/READMEscreenshots/userPageNoUserOrNoStories.png)